Anis Al-Hujjaj: Illustrations

 While there are other pilgrims' guides that illustrate the pilgrimage and its locations diagrammatically, the Anis Al-Hujjaj is distinctive for also including colourful depictions of the pilgrims themselves.

 The Khalili exemplar (accession number MSS 1025), thought to originate from Gujarat between 1677 and 1680, consists of 23 folios including nine half-page and eleven full-page illustrations.
 The text is in nastaliq script, with 23 lines per page.
 The Khalili manuscript includes labelled depictions of places including Surat, Mocha, Jeddah and Mina.
 The maps of these towns show buildings which are still identifiable today.
-The illustrations also depict shrines around Mecca, some of which are no longer in existence.
+The illustrations also depict shrines around Mecca, some of which no longer exist.
 These include birthplaces of Muhammad, of his daughter Fatimah, and of his companion Abu Bakr al Siddiq.
 The convention for maps in the Anis is that the top of the page represents the direction in which pilgrims are travelling.

 The illustrations show ships carrying pilgrims from the port of Surat on the Indian subcontinent, crossing the Sea of Oman, and arriving at Jeddah on the Arabian Peninsula.
 At Jeddah, smaller boats are shown which would have conveyed passengers between the large ships and the port.
 Another folio of the Khalili manuscript shows a pilgrim caravan, including its amir al-hajj ("commander of the pilgrimage"), named as Abdi Pasha, and ahead of him the mahmal, an empty litter carried on a camel with each pilgrim caravan from Egypt.
 Sources differ on whether anything was carried within the mahmal, with some sources saying it was kept empty, although in ibn Vali's illustration it contains a Quran on a stand.
 The illustrations also show the Sharif Barakat, ruler of the sanctuaries, meeting an emissary of the Ottoman sultan Mehmed IV.
 The pilgrims converging on Mecca included groups from North Africa, Egypt, Syria, Iran, India and the Arabian Desert; the Anis shows their camps.
 At Muzdalifah, pilgrims are shown collecting pebbles.
 Then at Mina they throw the pebbles in the ritual of ramy al-jamarāt (stoning of the Devil).